Key takeaways:

 Cost Optimization

-Starting with an MVP and leveraging modular systems can significantly reduce prediction market app development cost while validating market demand.
+Starting with an MVP and leveraging modular systems can significantly reduce prediction market app development costs while validating market demand.

 Use White-Label or Modular Systems